puppeteer/puppeteer/docs/api.md

 Exception is immediately thrown if the request interception is not enabled.

 #### request.failure()
-- returns: <[Object]> Object describing request failure, if any
+- returns: <?[Object]> Object describing request failure, if any
   - `errorText` <[string]> Human-readable error message, e.g. `'net::ERR_FAILED'`.

-The method returns null unless this request was failed, as reported by `requestfailed` event.
+The method returns `null` unless this request was failed, as reported by `requestfailed` event.

 Example of logging all failed requests: